-In Turkey, most dietitians advise their patients to consume Bulgur Wheat Salad at least one time a week.
+In Turkey, most dietitians advise their patients to consume Bulgur Wheat Salad at least once a week.
 It is because it has a ton of fresh ingredients in it and keeps you full during the day.
 I love to eat Bulgur Wheat Salad too.
 It is not because of its health benefits, but also its fresh taste.

 The Story of Bulgur Wheat Salad.